Ovila ‘Ole’ Stang, age 93 of Woodville, Wisconsin died Thursday, August 29, 2019 at Oak Garden Place Assisted Living in Altoona.

 Visitation will be held on Saturday, September 7 from 9:30 until 11:30 at Zion Lutheran Church in Woodville.
 Funeral services will follow at 11:30 at the church.
 Rev. Keith Anderson will officiate the service.
 Music will be provided by organist Judy Veenendaal with congregational singing.
 A graveside service will be held at 8:45 a.m. on Saturday, September 7 in Sunset Memorial Cemetery, Woodville prior to the visitation.

 Memorials are preferred to Zion Lutheran Church.

-To send flowers to Ovila's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Ovila 'Ole' Stang, please visit our floral store.